97 Japanese Salad

-- You need to eat green vegetables because they contain a
+- You need to eat green vegetables because they contain a lot of iron.

-You have to peel this vegetable thick, because the outside
+You have to peel this vegetable thick, because the outside is quite bitter.

 If something is bitter it has an intense, sharp taste, which many people consider to be unpleasant.
 Examples of bitter foods would be orange peel, olives, or the flavor of an aspirin.
 Notice the following: